Skip to main content

 Repeating the Previous Steps To Complete Our Poll

-Question Timer.
+2. Question Timer.
 If enabled, allow time for your crowd to vote on the question.
-You can keep an eye on the Quick Stats and Total Questions Votes on the Experience Dashboard to get an idea of how much of your crowd has voted on the current question.
-When the timer expires, your crowd can no longer answer the question and you can proceed to the next step.
+You can keep an eye on the Quick Stats and Total Questions Votes on the Experience Dashboard to get an idea of how many of your crowd have voted on the current question.
+When the timer expires, your crowd can no longer answer the question, and you can proceed to the next step.

-Review the final Answer Results with your crowd.
+7. Review the final answer results with your crowd.